-For Kaiser Permanente member Bob Wilms, it was a November Sunday morning like many others: The 69-year-old had played 18 holes of golf and then went home to watch the 49ers game at his home in Cupertino, California.
+For Kaiser Permanente member Bob Wilms, it was an autumn Sunday morning like many others: The 69-year-old had played 18 holes of golf and then went home to watch the 49ers game at his home in Cupertino, California.

 But when he woke up from a brief nap during the game, he experienced double vision and one side of his face was numb.

 His wife, Vickie, immediately drove him to the Kaiser Permanente Santa Clara Medical Center Emergency Department.
-After being evaluated by a neurologist via video conferencing, Wilms was diagnosed as having a stroke and received a shot of alteplase (also known as intravenous r-tPA), the only medication approved by the U.S. Food and Drug Administration to treat acute ischemic stroke.
+After being evaluated by a neurologist via video consultation, Wilms was diagnosed as having a stroke and received a shot of intravenous r-tPA (also known as alteplase), the only medication approved by the U.S. Food and Drug Administration to treat acute ischemic stroke.
 This all happened within 22 minutes of Wilms’ arrival at the hospital.

 “Within minutes of getting the infusion, everything started to come back,” said Wilms, a retired college admissions officer.
 “It literally resolved the whole thing.”

 Kaiser Permanente stroke patients receive the clot-busting medication r-tPA more than twice as fast as the national average.
-Recently, 38 Kaiser Permanente medical centers — in Northern California, Southern California, Oregon, and Hawaii — were recipients of a 2020 Gold Plus Quality Award from the Get With The Guidelines-Stroke program of the American Heart Association/American Stroke Association.
+Recently, all 39 Kaiser Permanente medical centers — in Northern California, Southern California, Oregon, and Hawaii — were recipients of the 2021 Gold Plus Quality Achievement Award from the Get With The Guidelines-Stroke program of the American Heart Association/American Stroke Association.
 The program analyzes more than 2,000 hospitals in the United States, recognizing those that demonstrate consistent adherence to the latest scientific treatment guidelines for stroke.

-Wilms’ fast recovery is due to Kaiser Permanente’s adoption of an integrated, neatly choreographed telehealth program, which begins when paramedics or other medical staff provide advance notification that a stroke patient is on the way.
+Millions of people each year are affected by this dangerous medical emergency.
+Wilms’ fast recovery was due to Kaiser Permanente’s adoption of an integrated, neatly choreographed telehealth program, which begins when paramedics or other medical staff provide advance notification that a stroke patient is on the way.
 Emergency department staff then align their efforts.

 “Processes that used to happen sequentially during a stroke alert, one after another, are now happening at the same time, allowing us to quickly, safely, and confidently provide evaluation and treatment with r-tPA to stroke patients who can benefit,” said Jeffrey Klingman, MD, chair of chiefs of neurology for Kaiser Permanente in Northern California.